 We then email you your trust for your signature.
 We then ask you to sign the trust and return all of the original documents to our legal department.

 Whereas, offshore trusts can also be set up for real estate protection, the strongest protection is provided for cash held by the trust that is located in an offshore account.
 Since US courts have jurisdiction over any US owned real estate, it is a stronger degree of protection to locate your assets offshore, out of reach of US judges.
-OffshoreCompany.com recommends only the offshore trust jurisdictions with strong protection laws so that your assets are statutorily protected.
+OffshoreCompany.com recommends only the offshore trust jurisdictions with strong asset protection laws so that your assets are statutorily protected.

-favors foreign beneficiaries and in a country that is strong politically.
+It is critical that your offshore trust be located in a jurisdiction that favors foreign beneficiaries and in a country that is strong politically.
+One such example is the Cook Islands.
+Another is Nevis.
+A third most favorable option, in our experience, is Belize.
 Setting up your offshore trust is a carefully performed engagement and should only be conducted with a qualified service provider.
 There are many provisions that need to be included in the trust in order for the asset protection provisions to stand strong under legal scrutiny.